Mo-3adel/ToDo_Backend/ReadMe.md

 - Consider adding:
   - a Project first without any tasks
   - create a task than assign it to the project created
-  - create a team and assign it to a task or project
+  - create a team and assign it to a tasks or project

 ---